spacebun/scrnaseq-pooledcelllines/README.md

 # Final Year Project: Bioinformatics for Virtual Sorting of Cancer Cells in Mixed Populations

 ## Description
-This repository contains the scripts and results of analysis of sorting and analysis of pooled gastric cancer cell lines.
+This repository contains the scripts of sort and analyse monocultured and pooled gastric cancer cell lines.